AndrewZinc/School_District_Analysis/README.md

 ## Effects on District Summary

-There were no substantial effects on the district summary analysis results.
-When comparing the original analysis against the revised analysis results, the only visible difference is in the data formatting which had originally presented whole percentages with percent signs.
+There were negligible effects on the district summary analysis results.
+When comparing the original analysis against the revised analysis results, we can see a 0.01 difference between the two average math scores.
+Similarly, we see slight differences in the percentage values, which may be due to differences in the presentation formatting.

 * Original District Summary results: